preco21/eslint-config-legacy/readme.md

 Every config provided by this sharable config have [ECMAScript modules][esm] support and `esnext` features by default.

-- `prev`: The basic config for common JavaScript projects.
+- `@preco21/eslint-config`: The basic config for common JavaScript projects.
 This config is assuming you are in `node` environment (e.g. `nodejs`, `webpack`, ...).
-- `prev/react`: The config for React projects with support for React and JSX.
+- `@preco21/eslint-config/react`: The config for React projects with support for React and JSX.
-- `prev/native`: The config for ReactNative projects with support for React and JSX.
+- `@preco21/eslint-config/native`: The config for ReactNative projects with support for React and JSX.

 If you are on _browser_ environment, you may need to add `browser` option to `env` field: